 Dortmund's 'Yellow Wall': the 'gigantic monster' lying in wait for PSG

-Season tickets for the south stand start at 219 euros (USD 237), but are often passed down from generation to generation.
+Season tickets for the south stand start at 219 euros ($237), but are often passed down from generation to generation.
 The waiting list is often counted in years, as Max's girlfriend Sabrina Rupp discovered to her cost.

 - Malaga mayhem -